Tennis-Gauff, Garcia into WTA Finals after Sabalenka defeat in Guadalajara | Sports-Games

 Tennis-Gauff, Garcia into WTA Finals after Sabalenka defeat in Guadalajara

-Russian Samsonova, who has won 20 of her last 22 matches, smacked 21 winners and broke the powerful Belarussian four times en route to a 6-4 2-6 6-2 upset win over the world number four.
-The WTA Finals featuring the world's top eight players starts in Fort Worth on Oct.
+Russian Samsonova, who has won 20 of her last 22 matches, smacked 21 winners and broke the powerful Belarusian four times en route to a 6-4 2-6 6-2 upset win over the world number four.
+The WTA Finals, featuring the world's top eight players, starts in Fort Worth on Oct.
 31.

 Iga Swiatek, Ons Jabeur and Jessica Pegula had already locked up the first three spots before Guadalajara so with the addition of American Gauff and France's Garcia, three openings remain.
 Fifth seed Gauff was not at her best but was still good enough to see off Italy's Elisabetta Cocciaretto 7-6(1) 6-3.